 Littleton Police Records issues parking permits for all neighborhoods that have permit parking areas in the City of Littleton.
-Permits are issued at no cost to residents Monday through Thursday, 8 a.m. to 5 p.m. and Friday 8 a.m. to 12 p.m. (closed holidays).
+Permits are issued at no cost to residents Monday through Friday, 8 a.m. to 5 p.m. (closed holidays).

 - Residents living within a residential permit-parking district shall obtain a parking permit prior to parking any vehicle on public streets during the days and times parking restrictions are in effect within such a district.
 Residents must provide a driver's license, proof of residency, and vehicle registration(s) to obtain parking permit(s).